VoIP Solutions for Rural Living: Clear & Reliable Phone Service Over Satellite Internet

 Internet data usage

-If you’re a Viasat or Hughesnet internet customer and occasionally run out of data, it’s worth pointing out that service with one of these satellite VoIP providers won’t use any of your internet plan data.
+Suppose you’re a Viasat or Hughesnet internet customer and occasionally run out of data.
+In that case, it’s worth pointing out that service with one of these satellite VoIP providers won’t use any of your internet plan data.
 So, even if you run out of data and get throttled speeds for part of the month, you can still use your VoIP phone service without any changes.

 On the other hand, Skype service plans do use your internet data.
-Data usage by call varies based on how many people are on the call and whether the video feature is being used.
+Data usage by call varies based on the number of people on the call and whether the video feature is being used.
 Video uses up a lot more data.
-Data usage for Skype calls ranges from 700 MB per hour to 4 GB per hour.3
+Data usage for Skype calls ranges from 700 MB per hour to 4 GB per hour.

 Porting an existing phone number